Essex Senior Cup

 The Essex Senior Cup is a knock-out system football competition that has been running since 1884, and is the most prestigious cup competition in the county of Essex.
 The competition is run mainly for non-League clubs in the region, although league sides have been known to enter the competition, such as Colchester United, Dagenham & Redbridge, Leyton Orient and Southend United.
 Ilford have won the competition the most times, with 13 wins (their first victory came in 1888 and their most recent in 1954).
-The current holders are Canvey Island, who beat Hornchurch 4-2 on penalties, after a 1-1 draw, in the 2025 final at Colchester United F.C's JobServe Community Stadium.
+The current holders are Billericay Town, who beat Great Wakering Rovers F.C.
+2-1 in the 2026 final at Colchester United F.C's JobServe Community Stadium.

 Finals

 The following shows a full list of winners and runners-up in the Essex Senior Cup since the knock-out competition was started in 1883.